Provide students with practical knowledge and experience

 The ETK team worked with Prattle Analytics, a startup that uses sentiment analysis to predict interest rate shifts, to create an application that used parallel computing for efficient data processing.

 Students worked with Pirooz Eghtesady, the Cardiothoracic Surgeon-in-Chief at the Washington University School of Medicine and St. Louis Children's Hospital, to create a medical device to provide circulatory support in univentricular infants.
 Specifically, infants' hearts are put under significant strain during surgery and often times need functional support.
 This device was designed to be inserted into one side of the heart, connected to an external pump, and then reconnected to the aorta on the other side of the heart in order to remain within the patient for an extended period of time without causing any impairments.

-Team members will be working for the WashU Office of Technology Management (OTM), testing the viability of a patent for biofoam sheets for water purification.
-Members will build a solar still device and conduct field testing to further understand the engineering demands of the product.
-Qualifications: Lab experience is a plus.
-Chemical Engineering and MEMS majors are encouraged to apply
+Team members worked for the Washington University Office of Technology Management (OTM) to test the viability of a patent for biofoam sheets for water purification.
+Team members built a solar still device and conducted field testing.

-The group will work on a machine learning module for Clever Analytics.
-This application will use supervised machine learning algorithms to train a model and then label text, allowing users to glean insights from large sets of unstructured data.
-Qualifications: Object-Oriented programming experience is required.
-Experience with Python and MongoDB is preferred, but not required.
-Prior experience with machine learning and natural language processing is a big plus, but students will have the opportunity to learn during the project
+The group worked on a machine learning module for Clever Analytics that used supervised machine learning algorithms to train a model and then label text, allowing users to glean insights from large sets of unstructured data.